-Notary Work Group
+Notary Work Products

 The Notary Work Group, formerly the Notary Essentials Work Group, is an active Work Group under the Business Processes & Procedures Committee.
 Notaries public provide an important service in the processing of land records and other documents.
 PRIA encourages specific standards for notaries who handle recordable documents and for commissioning authorities who appoint, oversee and discipline notaries.
 PRIA also strongly encourages statutory support of notarial principles and practices that ensure the integrity of the real property conveyance process.

 The Notary Work Group was responsible for drafting a White Paper (see below) that provides all recording jurisdictions with confidence that the concept of electronic notarization is valid and acceptable in the process of recording documents in the public record.

 - Consider topics related to notaries and notarial practice, including electronic notarization, in order to develop and promote national standards and best practices for the property records industry.

 - Develop a presentation to be used by PREP to explain eNotarization and its relationship to eRecording in all the recording jurisdictions.